siberianbear/4Kris/drupal/themes/bootsmacss/README.txt

 1. To create a theme for new site, copy BOOTSMACSS-SUBTHEME directory into sites/all/themes and rename it to your_theme_name.

-2. Then go to sites/all/themes/your_theme and rename BOOTSMACSS-SUBTHEME.info.txt file
+2. Then go to sites/all/themes/your_theme and rename BOOTSMACSS-SUBTHEME.info.txt
 to your_theme_name.info.

-3. Copy the whole content of styleguide folder located in the root of bootsmacss components repository into your newly created theme so that there were following folders and files:
+3. Copy the whole content of bootsmacss folder located in the root of bootsmacss repository into your newly created theme so that there were following folders and files:

 bootstrap-sass/*
 css/*